philzook58/philzook58.github.io/_posts/2020-08-03-checkpoint-implementing-linear-relations-for-linear-time-invariant-systems.markdown

 Is all this module stuff stupid?
 Should I just use rational polynomials and be done with it?
-Sympy? $latex \frac{d^2}{dx^2}y = 0$ and  $latex \frac{d}{dx}y = 0$ are different equations, describing different behaviors.
+Sympy? $ \frac{d^2}{dx^2}y = 0$ and  $ \frac{d}{dx}y = 0$ are different equations, describing different behaviors.
 Am I even capturing that though?
 Is my syzygy powered composition even right?
 It seemed to work on a couple small examples and I think it makes sense.
 I dunno.
 Open to comments.